tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_tasks|

-The Tasks window contains the task tree with all the tasks submitted to the batch processing, and information about the task currently selected in the tree.
+The Tasks panel contains the task tree with all the tasks submitted to the batch processing, and information about the task currently selected in the tree.
 From the task tree you can start or stop a task execution, or remove it.

 See  :ref:`Managing and Executing Render Tasks <managing_and_executing_render_tasks>`  .